 How a projector used today?

-The projectors are generally classified according to their main function: home theater, professional applications or portability, and 3D projectors.
+The projectors are generally classified according to their main function: home theatre, professional applications or portability, and 3D projectors.
 These types of projectors have distinct features that make them ideal in the situations for which they are designed.

 1. Business Projectors